 Get That Protective Sleeve Onto Your Pole

 Got fixed-length ski poles?
 Remove the pole basket in order to slide the sleeve up your ski pole shaft.
 All ski pole baskets are removable.
-If you have trouble removing yours, check with your LSS (local ski shop) or ski pole manufacturer for assistance.
+If you have trouble removing yours, check with your local ski shop or contact the ski pole manufacturer for assistance.

-The clear sleeve that came with your PoleClinometer kit is the very best way to protect the sticker.
-But if you really can’t get it installed over your sticker for one reason or another, there are alternatives.
-Please do NOT use regular clear packaging tape; it’ll degrade in sun and weather, and will end up doing more harm than good.
-But you might try a UV-stable and weather resistant clear outdoor repair tape such as Gorilla Clear Repair Tape or 3M Scotch Tough Transparent Duct Tape.
+Do NOT use clear packaging tape!!
+The sleeve that came with your PoleClinometer kit is the very best way to protect the sticker.
+But if you really can’t get it installed over your sticker for one reason or another, please contact us and we’ll send you a tough clear protective adhesive sheet that’s almost as good.
+Clear packaging tape is NOT the solution; it’ll degrade in sun and weather, and will end up doing more harm than good.
+Please let us send you something much better.

 Specific Pole Models